 Oxburgh Explorer Programme

-The Oxburgh Explorers are a series of interactive sessions, designed to bring Tudor Britain to life.
-The Explorers are all property based and offer an opportunity for pupils to gather primary research through a variety of exciting and stimulating activities.
+The Oxburgh Explorers are a series of interactive sessions, designed to bring history to life.
+The Explorers are all property based, either in the house or grounds and offer an opportunity for pupils to gather primary research through a variety of exciting and stimulating activities.

-Oxburgh Hall - Delve in to the past of this magnificant moated Tudor manor house and discover some of its secrets including hidden doors and a priests hole.
+Oxburgh Hall - Delve in to the past of this magnificent moated Tudor manor house and discover some of its secrets including hidden doors and a priests hole.

-Towers and Turrets - Discover the defensive features of a fortified Tudor manor and discover the purpose of the moat, murder holes and and explorer the original gatehouse battlements.
+Towers and Turrets - Discover the defensive features of a fortified manor house and discover the purpose of the moat, murder holes and and explore the original gatehouse battlements.
+Supports the study of castles

-Domestic Life - Handle artifacts, from spoons to bleeding bowls.
+Domestic Life - Handle artefacts, from spoons to bleeding bowls.
 What are they made from?
-Who would have used them? ...
-Was being a Tudor really so different from today?
+Who would have used them? .....
+Is life really so different today?

 Costume - Don a costume and step back in time.
 What it was like to be a beggar, a blacksmith or a baroness?
 Discover the differences between rich and poor and who wore the trousers.